 Companion plant for: Corn, solanums (like tomatoes and peppers).

-Advisory: In the Gentle World garden, I have noticed that purslane does seem to crowd out young shoots, but does not seem to affect established plants.
-For this reason, I think it is best to harvest purslane growing near young shoots until they mature.
+In the Gentle World garden, we’ve noticed that purslane does seem to crowd out young shoots, but it doesn’t seem to affect established plants.
+For this reason, it’s best to remove purslane growing near young shoots until they mature.

 Sheep sorrel has a tangy flavor and many wonderful medicinal properties.